 - Are expecting twins or triplets

-- Are carrying a uterus with unusual shape
+- Are carrying a uterus with an unusual shape

 - Have low levels of amniotic fluid surrounding the foetus

-- Are having placenta praevia (or low-lying placenta), where the placenta is low or covering the cervix, which can block the baby’s path on the way out.
+- Are having placenta previa (or low-lying placenta), where the placenta is low or covering the cervix, which can block the baby’s path on the way out.

 Additionally, the ECV procedure is not done when:

-- The foetus has a hyper-extended head, or some birth defect.
+- The foetus has a hyper-extended head or some congenital disability.

-The use of the ECV procedure can reduce the 3-4% of breech births to around 1%.
-ECV also contributes towards reduction in premature labour, breech-related complications, and premature babies.
+The use of the ECV procedure can reduce 3-4% of breech births to around 1%.
+ECV also contributes towards reduction in premature labour, breach-related complications, and premature babies.

 Although there is a chance that following the ECV procedure, the baby can turn back into the breech position, ECV can improve the overall chances of having a normal vaginal birth.